-If you and your friends are bored at home, why not try this fun and educational game?
+If you and your friends are bored at home, why not try the fun and educational Cashflow game?
 You can learn the basics of managing your personal finances, which I bet you didn’t learn at school.
 I sure didn’t.

 At first glance, a game about personal finance and investing may seem a little intimidating.
 I’ve previously talked about how I learned to get comfortable with debt through the game and if you read that post you may see some unfamiliar terms.
 Like… what are assets and liabilities?
 What’s passive income?

-Hence, I want to break it down for you so that you can gain enough of an understanding to give this game a shot and see what you learn from it.
+Hence, I want to break it down for you so that you can gain enough of an understanding to give the Cashflow game a shot and see what you learn from it.

 This post is gonna be a long one, so you can use these links to navigate: